Research

-Healthy adults can safely consume a total of 400 mg of caffeine per day.
+Healthy adults can safely consume a total of 400 mg of caffeine ( approximately 5 cans of energy drink ) per day.
 This has been demonstrated by the European Food Safety Authority’s comprehensive scientific assessment.

 Energy drinks can improve driving performance.
 This has been demonstrated by research conducted by the Department of Pharmacology at Utrecht University in the Netherlands.